vietnguyengit/vietnguyen-dask/README.md

 :warning: Select `conda_dask` as your notebook environment.

+:warning: Make sure the `source` and `destination` buckets you want to use are permitted in the `IAM role` for creating the `SageMaker` notebook instance.

 :warning: `SageMaker` cannot leave the notebook running for countless hours without discruption/kernel timeout issues.
 And you have to keep your browser open while the notebook running.